 Withdrawal from the University

 If you are considering withdrawing from school, you should first discuss the decision with your academic advisor.
 To initiate the official withdrawal procedure, you must contact the Enrollment Services Center or complete the Withdrawal Form.
 A student who voluntarily leaves the University at any time without completing the prescribed withdrawal procedures will be considered as still registered and will receive an F in each course in which they are enrolled.
 If the term has not yet started, you will need to follow the cancellation policy.

 If you withdraw during the first eight days of the semester, only the date of withdrawal will appear on your transcript.
 After the eighth day and through the tenth week, you will receive a W for each course.
-After the tenth week you may withdraw with a valid reason for withdrawal such as serious illness, or personal issues that are clearly beyond your control.
-Requests to withdraw after the deadline must be directed to the Enrollment Services Center.
-If you withdraw from the University after the tenth week with a valid reason, grades of W will be assigned to your courses.
-You will receive grades for courses completed prior to your withdrawal and you are responsible for any costs associated with those classes.
+Please note: courses that meet less than the full semester have different deadlines.
+You will receive grades for any courses completed prior to your withdrawal and are responsible for any costs associated with

 Grades of W received due to withdrawing from school are NOT counted in the four W limit.